aartis83/Projects/README.md

 Welcome to the folder of my data projects.
-\n Skills used: Python, SQL, Excel, Jupyter
+Skills used: Python, SQL, Excel, Jupyter